redsamedev/Installer_Maker/README.md

 # Installer_Maker
 Welcome to the Installer_Maker source code

--First of all i have a problem that when the app creates the installer i want to converte it to an exe file automaticly -NOTE:"Check the code to see what i'm talking 'NOTE THE FILE IS app.py'"
+-this is updated source code and i made the script run a command to convert the script.py to an exe file

+-Installing Python required

 And Thank you